rill-js/http/README.md

 Bring a nodejs style server into the client.

 # Why
-People love node, people love the programming style and it's flexability.
+People love node, people love the programming style and it's flexibility.
 This api exposes the "http" module as an isomorphic server.
-It essentually allows you to run your nodejs server in the browser for epic progressive enhancement and an isomorphic paradise.
+It essentially allows you to run your nodejs server in the browser for epic progressive enhancement and an isomorphic paradise.
 This is a low level library used by [Rill](https://github.com/rill-js/rill) which implements an express style api on top of this.

 # Installation